Welcome to the website of Barry Webb.

 Barry Webb has sung with the Royal Opera House, Bayreuth Festival, La Scala Milan and other International companies.

-He has appeared in opera, concerts, choral events, film and recording sessions.
+He has appeared in opera, concerts, choral events, cabaret, film and recording sessions.

-As well as his career as a singer, he directs opera, composes and teaches singing, song writing, and music, and oversees various music projects.
+As well as his career as a singer, he directs opera, composes and teaches singing, song writing, and music, and oversees various music and arts projects.

-Barry studied philosophy at Corpus Christi College Cambridge.
+Barry studied philosophy at Cambridge.
 At university he sang at Clare College, Jesus College, and was a Choral Exhibitioner at Corpus Christi.
-After teaching in London and studying singing privately with Kenneth Bowen of the Royal Academy of Music, he joined the opera course at the the Royal Northern College of Music, on an Entrance Scholarship awarded by the tenor Alexander Young, studying with Joseph Ward and Barbara Robotham.
-After this he studied opera at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) with Joan Alexander as his teacher.
+After teaching in London and studying singing privately with Kenneth Bowen of the Royal Academy of Music, he joined the opera course at the the Royal Northern College of Music on an Entrance Scholarship awarded by the tenor Alexander Young, studying with Joseph Ward and Barbara Robotham.
 Settling in London afterwards, his teachers were Edward Brooks FRCM and Alberto Remedios CBE.

-- Don Ramiro (Cenerentola) on tour for Pimlico Opera, including performances at Wormwood Scrubs and St John`s Smith Square.
+- Don Ramiro (Cenerentola) on tour for Pimlico Opera, including performances for prisoners at Wormwood Scrubs and St John`s Smith Square.

 - Third Jew (Salome) for the Swedish Festival Folk Opera with the Scottish Chamber Orchestra at the Edinburgh Festival.